danbev/learning-openssl/notes/crypto-dh-stateless-issue.md

    goto err;
 }

-The code that is causing this issue can is the following:
+The code that is causing this issue is the following:
 ```js
   for (const [params1, params2] of [
     // Same generator, but different primes.